Vanilla Chia Seed Pudding

 This simple pudding is nothing more than chia seeds, unsweetened almond milk, pure vanilla extract, maple syrup and a pinch of salt.
 It’s vegan/gluten-free/paleo and has all of the bomb nutritional elements that I just told you about, making it an unbelievably healthy breakfast, dessert or snack.

 If you’re feeling skeptical about this recipe, I get it.
 I figured most of you would be.
 But please, don’t knock it ’til you try it, peeps.
 The pudding takes all of 5 minutes to prep, and then you just let the seeds do their thing overnight.
 Magic.
-The pudding will keep for about 5 days in the fridge, so if you whip a batch up on Sunday, you’ll be on track to a happier, smarter and prettier you by Friday!
+The chia seed pudding will keep for about 5 days in the fridge in an airtight container.
+Whip up a batch on Sunday, and you’ll be on track to a happier, smarter and prettier you by Friday!
 Get on board.

 I forgot to mention that Beyoncé eats chia seed pudding.
 I probably should have led with that…